dorolin/rearrvisr_dataprep/README.md

     &rarr; *Creates the directory Output/ that contains files that will be used in the steps below.*

 ## Phylogeny

 A species tree with branch lengths is required as input file for the ancestral genome reconstruction software ANGES v1.01 (Jones et al. 2012).
 To generate such a tree, sequences of OMA orthologous groups that only included one-to-one orthologous genes present in all 12 *Drosophila* species were extracted and aligned separately for each orthologous group with MAFFT v7.407 (Katoh et al. 2002; Katoh and Standley 2013).
+More information on running MAFFT are in the [MAFFT manual](https://mafft.cbrc.jp/alignment/software/manual/manual.html).
 Alignments with not more than 20% missing data were concatenated, and a phylogenetic tree was computed with RAxML v8.2.12 (Stamatakis 2014).
+More information on running RAxML and usage examples are in the [RAxML manual](https://github.com/stamatak/standard-RAxML/blob/master/manual/NewManual.pdf) and the [RAxML hands-on session](https://cme.h-its.org/exelixis/web/software/raxml/hands_on.html).

 * Identify orthologous groups in OMA output that have genes for all species.
 This is based on data in the path/to/OMA/Output/PhyleticProfileOMAGroups.txt file generated by OMA.